 Where 1099 forms differ from W-2 forms is in tax withholdings.

-- Instead of withholding taxes with each payment, you'll make tax payments quarterly based on your estimated annual tax liability.
+- Instead of withholding taxes with each payment, you'll typically make tax payments quarterly based on your estimated annual tax liability.

 As a result, your 1099 form won't show the taxes you've already paid to the government—just your income from each client.